teltomas/PhotoWebApp/README.md

     <img width="50%" src="https://github.com/teltomas/PhotoWebApp/blob/main/static/p_thumb1.png">
 </p>

-From the beginning I wanted to do for this project something that would have some meaning to me.
-Considering that I do photography as a hobbie, my decision ended up on creating a Web Based app in Flask where me, and other photographers from my comunity, would be able to display our work.
+From the beginning, I wanted to do for this project something that would have some meaning to me.
+Considering that I do photography as a hobby, my decision ended up on creating a Web-Based app in Flask with which I, and other photographers from my community, would be able to display our work.

-Considering that the app would not being something just for me, it would be necessary to have a management area with a good UI so that other photographers would be able to change the aspect of the page and update or modify the photo galleries and page content to their desire.
+Considering that the app would not be something just for me, it would be necessary to have a management area with a good UI so that other photographers would be able to change the aspect of the page and update or modify the photo galleries and page content to their desire.

 With that in mind, this web app was born.